kimberkay/Parks.Solution/README.md

 ```
 * Then run the command `dotnet ef database update`
 * After creating the database, you'll need to populate it with the data in the .csv file.
-* Go to MySQL Workbench and navigate to the table `hiking_trails`.
+* Go to MySQL Workbench and navigate to the table `parks`.
 Click on the arrow on the left to open the schema details.
-* Right click on `trails` table and select "Table Data Import Wizard"
+* Right click on `parks` table and select "Table Data Import Wizard"
-* Navigate to where you cloned the project and select the file `trails.csv`
+* Navigate to where you cloned the project and select the file `parks.csv`
 * Click next through the following windows to import the data
 * If you need help, see this article: https://towardsdatascience.com/how-to-import-a-csv-file-into-mysql-workbench-17cb120169c8
 * After importing the data, return to your terminal